 - 1. ESMA shall perform a facilitation and coordination role in relation to measures taken by competent authorities under Section 1.
-In particular, ESMA shall ensure that a consistent approach is taken by competent authorities regarding measures taken under Section 1, especially regarding when it is necessary to use powers of intervention under Section 1, the nature of measures imposed and the commencement and duration of any measures. - 2.
-After receiving notification under Article 22 of any measure that is to be imposed or renewed under Article 16, 17 or 18, ESMA shall within 24 hours issue an opinion on whether it considers the measure or proposed measure is necessary to address the exceptional situation.
+In particular, ESMA shall ensure that a consistent approach is taken by competent authorities regarding measures taken under Section 1, especially regarding when it is necessary to use powers of intervention under Section 1, the nature of any measures imposed and the commencement and duration of any measures. - 2.
+After receiving notification under Article 22 of any measure that is to be imposed or renewed under Article 16, 16a, 17 or 18, ESMA shall within 24 hours issue an opinion on whether it considers the measure or proposed measure is necessary to address the exceptional situation.
 The opinion shall state whether ESMA considers that adverse events have occurred, or developments have arisen, which constitute a serious threat to financial stability or to market confidence in one or more Member States, whether the measure or proposed measure is appropriate and proportionate to address the threat and whether the proposed duration of any such measure is justified.
 If ESMA considers that the taking of any measure by other competent authorities is necessary to address the threat, it shall also state this in the opinion.
-The opinion shall be published on ESMA's website. - 3.
-Where a competent authority proposes to take, or takes, measures contrary to an ESMA opinion under paragraph 2 or declines to take measures contrary to an ESMA opinion under that paragraph, it shall immediately publish on its website a notice fully explaining its reasons for doing so.
+The opinion shall be published on ESMA's website.